Running VS Code on Linux

 sudo apt-get install gvfs-bin

-When you see this error, it indicates that the VS Code file watcher is running out of handles.
+When you see this notification, it indicates that the VS Code file watcher is running out of handles because the workspace is large and contains many files.
 The current limit can be viewed by running:

 The limit can be increased to its maximum by editing